-I’m a huge fan of monkfish, yes it is not the cheapest, in fact, I am not sure such a thing as cheap fish does exist.
+I’m a huge fan of monkfish, yes it is not the cheapest I am not sure such a thing as cheap fish does exist.
 It is long gone now.

 All you will need for this fish curry recipe is a few ingredients but if you are a curry lover you'll have most of these ingredients in your pantry cupboard:

-Here's what you might need for monkfish curry:
+Here's what you need to make a super-delicious monkfish curry:

 - fresh organic turmeric root